slatedocs/slate/source/includes/_contact-us.md

 **Have a question about how TransferWise works?**<br/>
-Search Transferwise Help Centre. [https://transferwise.com/help](https://transferwise.com/help)
+Search TransferWise Help Centre. [https://transferwise.com/help](https://transferwise.com/help)

 **Want more information about your payments?** <br/>